What Is Lion’s Mane?

 Mood & Stress

 Low mood and chronic stress are common among people living in the modern world.
-Many experts agree that stress is one of the main causes of disordered mental states is inflammation.
+Many experts agree that one of the main causes of disordered mental states is inflammation.

 In the short term, inflammation is a good thing — it helps to deliver blood and nutrients to the damaged area, along with immune cells designed to clean up the mess and remove infectious agents that may take residence in the area.